turtlerocket/BLETest1/Readme.md

 1. Open the project in Xcode.
 2. In the "Scheme" dropdown menu, choose the appropriate configuration:
    - **DEMO**: Select the "DEMO" scheme to activate the simulation mode.
 No subscription required.
    - **DEBUG**: Select the "DEBUG" scheme to bypass license verification.
+Requires bluetooth bike.
    - **SANDBOX**: Select the "SANDBOX" scheme to test subscriptions in the App Store sandbox environment.
+Requires bluetooth bike.
+   - **Simple Spin**: Select the "Simple Spin" scheme to build production RELEASE with 7 day trial period, monthly subscriptions, and full bike connections.
+Requires bluetooth bike.

 ### Testing Guidelines

 1. **Simulated Testing (DEMO Mode)**:
    - Verify that the dashboard UI displays appropriate exercise metrics.
    - Check that the user can interact with all dashboard elements smoothly.
+   - No exercise bike required

 2. **Actual Testing (RELEASE Mode)**:
    - Connect the mobile app to the Echelon 4s or any compatible Bluetooth-enabled exercise bike.